joelmoss/strano/README.md

 Configuration
 -------------

 Strano requires that you define only three configuration variables.
-The fourth (`clone_path`) is set for you, but can be overridden.
-You can either create a config/strano.yml configuration file and define them in there, or you can define them in the `ENV` variable. see `config/strano.example.yml` for an example.
+The rest are optional, but can be overridden.
+You can either create a config/strano.yml configuration file and define them in there, or you can define them in the `ENV` variable.
+See `config/strano.example.yml` for all possible configuration variables.

+The following are required and should be defined before running Strano.

 - Github Key and Secret